Giveth/giveth-wiki/wiki/documentation/future.md

 Ξ1         | $298.11         | 2017-10-09 18:33 | Vojtech
 Ξ2.531     | $100            | 2017-04-19 13:14 | Jim

-<a name="table-fiat-dac-donation">Example how could past donation look with value estimated in fiat currency</a>.
+<a name="table-fiat-dac-donation">This example illustrates a snapshot of past donations and how it could look with value estimated in a fiat currency</a>.
 Note the significant price change between the last and first donation in the list.

 ![Expenses in Fiat](../images/future/fiat-spent.svg)

 <a name="fig-fiat-spent">Comparison between monthly expenses in ETH and in USD</a>.
 Example on how it can be deceiving to use Ether vs how much money is actually spent.
-The data are from the [Giveth budget](https://docs.google.com/spreadsheets/d/1Qg7OiQ42jmsW3HCgtGA-v5NfxMEAR5SMo_oc7AtEqTE/edit?usp=sharing).
+The data shown here is taken from the [Giveth budget](https://docs.google.com/spreadsheets/d/1Qg7OiQ42jmsW3HCgtGA-v5NfxMEAR5SMo_oc7AtEqTE/edit?usp=sharing).

 ## <a name="future-categories">Categories for Milestones</a>

 Currently it is not clear what a Campaign spent their money on.
 Should users decide to gain this insight, they would have to read through all the Milestones and maybe even then it would not be clear.
-Adding spending categories could help, both the Givers and the Makers, evaluate what were the money spent on.
-The list of categories should be predefined by Giveth and any new category should be created on request.
+Adding spending categories could help: Both, the Givers and the Makers, gani the ability to evaluate what the money was spent on.
+The list of categories should be predefined by Giveth and new categories should be created on request.
 The overhead for the user consists of selecting a category from a list when the milestone is being created.
-Of course, setting spending category should be optional.
+Usage of this feature should be optional.

 ![Spending Categories for Milestones](../images/future/categories.svg)

-<a name="fig-categories">Overview of spending for a Campaign.</a> The aim is to provide Givers and Makers with better idea how is the Campaign spending the money.
+<a name="fig-categories">Overview of spending for an example Campaign.</a> The aim is to provide Givers and Makers with a better overview on how this Campaign is spending the money.

 ## <a name="future-accounting">Accounting, Analytics, Business Intelligence</a>

 Even now, the system contains enough information to provide some simple accounting, analytical and business intelligence information.
-This does not need to be part of the Giveth platform, but could be external tool.
-Note that these tools, however, work best if the value is expressed in relatively stable currency.
-One option is to use the [Real-time and Historical Fiat Conversion](future-money-conversion) concept.
-Below are some examples of what could be achieved.
+Analytics do not need to be part of the Giveth platform, but could be plugged-in via an external tool.
+Note that some of these tools work best if the value is expressed in a stable currency.
+One option to mitigate the stable currency problem is to integrate the [Real-time and Historical Fiat Conversion](future-money-conversion) proposal.

+Here are some examples of what could be achieved with this feature:

 - Daily cashflow of the Campaign
   - Donation frequency
   - Average amount
   - Target DAC audience
-  - Donations and spendings per days/months/years
+  - Donations and spendings per day/months/years
   - Spending categories (Assumes system has [Categories for Milestones](#future-categories))
   - Recurring Givers
 - Spending breakdown at Milestone granularity
-  - How much time it takes to raise funds for Milestone
+  - Amount of time required to raise funds for Milestone
 - Future forecasts

 ![Overtime Balance](../images/future/analytics-overtime.svg)

-<a name="fig-analytics-overtime">Example of overtime balance graph.</a> The data are taken from [Giveth budget](https://docs.google.com/spreadsheets/d/1Qg7OiQ42jmsW3HCgtGA-v5NfxMEAR5SMo_oc7AtEqTE/edit?usp=sharing).
-Note that it does not reflect the well the actual value spent as Ether was 60 times lower before March 2017.
+<a name="fig-analytics-overtime">Example of overtime balance graph.</a> The data is taken from [Giveth budget](https://docs.google.com/spreadsheets/d/1Qg7OiQ42jmsW3HCgtGA-v5NfxMEAR5SMo_oc7AtEqTE/edit?usp=sharing).
+Note that this graph does not reflect actual value all that well, as one can easily see the actual value spent in Ether was 60 times lower before March 2017.

 ![Monthly Spending](../images/future/analytics-monthly-spending.svg)

-<a name="fig-analytics-monthly-spending">Example of monthly spending breakdown.</a> The data are taken from [Giveth budget](https://docs.google.com/spreadsheets/d/1Qg7OiQ42jmsW3HCgtGA-v5NfxMEAR5SMo_oc7AtEqTE/edit?usp=sharing).
+<a name="fig-analytics-monthly-spending">Example of monthly spending breakdown.</a> The data is taken from [Giveth budget](https://docs.google.com/spreadsheets/d/1Qg7OiQ42jmsW3HCgtGA-v5NfxMEAR5SMo_oc7AtEqTE/edit?usp=sharing).

 ## <a name="future-dac-governance">DAC Governance</a>

-In the MVP there is one Delegate per DAC who is the owner and the only person that can delegate donation.
-The tension is that should the Delate be unavailable (temporarilly or permanently) the DAC will just accumulate donations that could be already making difference.
+In the Giveth MVP there is one Delegate per DAC who is the owner and the only person that can delegate donation.
+The tension is that should the Delegate be unavailable (temporarily or permanently), the DAC will just accumulate donations that could be already making difference.
 In addition to that, bigger organisations will need multiple people being able to delegate money.
 One solution would be to enrich the Delegate role to be able to nominate other Delegates and build a governance system in the DAC.
-It could then be up to the settings of the DAC to define how many votes are necessary to:
+It could then be up to the individual settings of the DAC to define how many votes are necessary to:

 1. Nominate new Delegate
 2. Remove a Delegate